VijayRod/demo/aks/servicemesh-istio/README.md

 Note: Please make sure to replace "myClusterName" and "myResourceGroupName" with the actual names of your cluster and resource group respectively, in all the commands.

-### Section 3d: Debug with istioctl
+### Section 3d: Debug with `istioctl`

-1. To verify that Istioctl can connect to the cluster, run the command `istioctl x precheck`.
+1. To verify that `istioctl` can connect to the cluster, run the command `istioctl x precheck`.
 A successful run should display the following message:

    ```
    No issues found when checking the cluster.
 Istio is safe to install or upgrade!